ShanaFoster/osticket-prereqs/README.md

 -Rewrite_amd64_en-US,
 -VC_redist.x86
 -MySQL-5.5.62-win32
- The display also shows essential information in the MySQL server, including the username and password (root), which is required to configure the osTicket system in the HeidiSQL.
+The display also shows essential information in the MySQL server, including the username and password (root), which is required to help setup the osTicket system in the HeidiSQL database.

 <br />
 </p>